 - Avoid tailgating: Following too closely is a common cause of rear-end collisions.
 Always leave ample space between your vehicle and the one in front to allow for safe stopping distances.

-- Proper use of anti-lock braking systems (ABS): Modern cars are equipped with anti-lock braking (ABS), which prevents the wheels from locking up during hard braking, allowing you to maintain steering control.
+- Proper use of anti-lock braking systems (ABS): Modern cars are equipped with, which prevents the wheels from locking up during hard braking, allowing you to maintain steering control.
 If you have ABS, apply firm and continuous pressure to the brakes.
 Avoid pumping the brakes.
 ABS automatically adjusts your braking force to prevent a skid.

 - Avoiding sudden, hard braking: Whenever possible, avoid hitting the brakes too heavily or suddenly.
 This is the most common cause of rear-end collisions.
 Remain alert to traffic conditions around you, and begin braking early, decelerating smoothly.
 This communicates your intentions to other drivers and prolongs the life of your brakes.